European Remote-Sensing Satellite: Mission

 ERS-1 had various mission phases using 3-day and 35-day repeat cycles.
 During the geodetic mission, ERS-1 was put in two long repeat cycles of 168 days, which is equivalent to a single 336-day cycle.
 The geodetic mission allowed for accurate mapping of the Earth's bathymetry and geoid over the seas using the Radar Altimeter.

 On 10 March 2000, ERS-1's attitude control system failed due to a gyroscope malfunction and its mission was officially declared finished.

 ERS-2

 Its successor, ERS-2, was launched on 21 April 1995, on an Ariane 4, from ESA's Guiana Space Centre near Kourou, French Guiana.
-Largely identical to ERS-1, it added additional instruments and included improvements to existing instruments including:
+Largely identical to ERS-1, it added additional instruments and improved existing instruments including: